nathan-cool/Tracker/README.md

 This function compares the current spending (total expenses) against the set budget.
 It provides feedback based on the comparison, such as alerting the user if spending exceeds the budget, matches the budget, or is within acceptable limits.
 This feature is essential for financial planning and management, helping users stay within their financial means.

+## Support Functions

+Beyond the core functionalities, the application includes utility functions like clear() for improving user experience by clearing the console screen, and main(), which serves as the entry point of the application, orchestrating the flow of operations based on user input.

 # Core Functionalities

 # Expense Management